sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 Note:

-- work on these notes (put them in order according to the benefit)
-- reduced burden on procurement officers means they can focus on high risk, complex procurements
-- breaking work out into smaller work packages enables same-day delivery and drives high organizational performance
 - 95% of SMEs surveyed in 2017 do not see the GC as a buyer.
 In a recent procurement ombudsman report GC standing offers and supply arrangements are 'cumbersome to use and difficult to qualify for.
 They also seem to disproportionately favour suppliers in the NCR'.
 As a result, the GC doesn't get the opportunity to benefit from many of the amazing developer talent that exists in Canada.
-- low dollar value contracts go through the same process as larger, more risky and complex procurements.
-Although procurement processes at ESDC are becoming streamlined (including initiatives like contract on demand), getting external help for small pieces of ad hoc development work (say to fix a bug or to build a small prototype) still takes weeks.
-In the world of open source, where the code is freely available to anyone to fix and access immediately, and when IT is moving towards a DevOps/agile way of working (where changes to IT systems can, and should, be made daily), it is necessary to have a procurement process that can move equally as fast.
-Without fast procurement we hinder our ability to deliver high-quality IT solutions.
+- We think that having a procurement vehicle that nudges folks towards working in the open open will help us move towards alignment with the digital standards.
+Often when custom code is procured, the government gains the rights to do what it wants with it, however typically code is not shared within ESDC or with other departments.
 - procurement officers are facing even more capacity issues now during COVID.
 In their Procurement in 2020 and Beyond report, Gartner recommends 5 shifts regarding digital procurement.
 One of these involves shifting the ownership for low and mid-tier purchases away from corporate procurement teams so that they can focus primarily on strategic, high value, high-risk purchases.
-- Does the way we procure impact the sharing of digital work?
-Even though a lot of custom code is procured with the IP transferring to the GC (yes?).
-Code is not often shared within a department or with other departments.
-- Eg. a team that wants to automate their work but doesn't know scripting
+- breaking work out into smaller work packages enables same-day delivery and drives high organizational performance
+- 30 days to pay is a barrier that prevents a lot of small suppliers from participating on GC contracts.
+We think that faster payment will encourage those who wouldn't normally to apply and in doing so will allow the GC to access a broader range of talent.

 - but what about existing procurement vehicles?
 Yep....ProServices is a great supply arrangement from PSPC but getting on the pre-approved list of suppliers takes time (often 6 months) and has requirements that create barriers to those who are newly working in the field of IT or in the gig economy.
 - Capacity on Demand contracts are an excellent procurement innovation that once set up allows procurement to happen in weeks, however, the contracts are established with a single company which often means freelancers and start-ups are less likely to bid.